swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

     or the sign message for any reason cannot be displayed in a proper manner, the Identity Provider must return an error response.

--   If authentication and sign message confirmation by the user was successful, the Identity Provider MUST include the authentication context URI from the list in 7.1 in the assertion that is consistent with the authentication context requested in the authentication request.
+-   If authentication and sign message confirmation by the user was successful, the Identity Provider MUST include the authentication context URI in the assertion that is consistent with the authentication context requested in the authentication request.

 -   The Identity Provider MUST NOT return an assertion without performing authentication process consistent with the requested